PAEC BOARD MEMBERS

 throughout the island.
 Monique was elected to the PAEC board in 2014 by the members of Group IV and enjoys her Board work on behalf of the the region.

-Luis Roberto Giugni (BRA)
+Luiz Roberto Giugni (BRA)

 Member